gorse-io/docs/src/docs/concepts/algorithms.md

 [^7]: Malkov, Yu A., and Dmitry A. Yashunin.
 "Efficient and robust approximate nearest neighbor search using hierarchical navigable small world graphs."
 IEEE transactions on pattern analysis and machine intelligence 42.4 (2018): 824-836.

 [^8]: Hu, Yifan, Yehuda Koren, and Chris Volinsky.
 "Collaborative filtering for implicit feedback datasets."
 2008 Eighth IEEE international conference on data mining.
 Ieee, 2008.

+[^9]: Auvolat, Alex, et al. "Clustering is efficient for approximate maximum inner product search." arXiv preprint arXiv:1507.05910 (2015).

+[^10]: Malkov, Yu A., and Dmitry A. Yashunin.
+"Efficient and robust approximate nearest neighbor search using hierarchical navigable small world graphs."
+IEEE transactions on pattern analysis and machine intelligence 42.4 (2018): 824-836.